renovatebot/renovate/docs/usage/config-overview.md

 # Renovate configuration overview

-When Renovate runs on a repository, the final config used is derived from the:
+When Renovate runs on a repository, the final config used is derived from the following config locations.
+The below is the order of precedence:

-- Default config
+1. Default config
-- Global config
+2. Global config
-  - File config
+2.1 File config
-  - Environment config
+2.2 Environment config
-  - CLI config
+2.3 CLI config
-- Inherited config
+3. Inherited config
-- Resolved presets referenced in config
+4. Resolved presets referenced in config
-- Repository config
+5. Repository config

-The above is the order of precedence.
-Later configuration overwrites or merges with earlier ones, depending whether the element is marked as "mergeable".
+Items with a higher number override items that have lower numbers.
+If the item has the mergeable property, it will merge with lower numbers instead.

 <!-- prettier-ignore -->
 !!! note